 $ puppet node find somenode.puppetlabs.lan --terminus plain --render-as yaml

-Retrieve a node using the puppet master's configured ENC:
+Retrieve a node using the Puppet Server's configured ENC:

-$ puppet node find somenode.puppetlabs.lan --terminus exec --run_mode master --render-as yaml
+$ puppet node find somenode.puppetlabs.lan --terminus exec --run_mode server --render-as yaml

-Retrieve the same node from the puppet master:
+Retrieve the same node from the Puppet Server:

 $ puppet node find somenode.puppetlabs.lan --terminus rest --render-as yaml